-The evaluation uses a mixed methods approach, mainly involving primary research, this includes annual surveys, pre/post activity surveys, interviews and focus groups with students, parents, school staff and members of the HeppSY team.
-The team also provide analysis of registers and student characteristic data through HEAT, along with externally funded pieces of research which all feed into the iterative process.
+The evaluation uses a mixed methods approach, involving mainly primary research, including an annual survey, pre/post activity surveys, interviews and focus groups with students, parents/carers, school staff and members of the HeppSY team, alongside analysis of registers and student characteristic data through HEAT, and some external case study pieces of research which all feed into the iterative process.
 Longer-term outcomes are evidenced through the overarching framework and HEAT tracking, and intermediate outcomes are evidenced through smaller evaluations of specific projects.

 “[The Evaluation and Data Manager’s presentation for NEON about the HeppSY evaluation framework] was great to hear…we’ve come back to work full of ideas and inspired!
 Good work @HeppSYplus and [the Evaluation and Data Manager]”Study Higher Berkshire on Twitter @StudyHigherBerk

-The HeppSY strands are fundamental to the Programme, with any activity being delivered having to address at least one of the following four areas:
+The four HeppSY strands are fundamental to the Programme, with all activities addressing at least one of the following four areas:

 - Career knowledge

 Students and parents can download our privacy notice explaining the type of data being collected and how the data will be used here: HeppSY Privacy Notice

 Key statistics and findings:

 - Each year over 8,500 young people in South Yorkshire have completed our annual survey

-- Two-thirds (66%) of young people say their family has the greatest influence on their decisions about what to do after completing their studies
+- Three quarters (74%) of young people say their family has the greatest influence on their decision about what to do after completing their studies (2020 survey)

 - There are 39,000 young people in South Yorkshire who are eligible for HeppSY activity

 - 10,832 young people are on a sustained programme of activity (July 2021)

-- Confidence and aspirations around progression to HE are increased when students are taken out of their ‘comfort zone’
+- Confidence and aspirations surrounding progression to higher education are increased when students are taken out of their ‘comfort zone’